thechelsuk/uk.thechels/_posts/2015-02-17-psg-vs-chelsea.md

 #### PSG vs Chelsea: The Fans View

 The Champions League knockout stages comprise of some of the most highly anticipated games of the season.
-Ahead of this evening's stand-out tie between PSG and Chelsea, we spoke with @1970_PSG who runs http://1970psg.com and @ChelseaStats who runs http://thechels.co.uk to find out their views on the game, and help UFL users out with some top tips!
+Ahead of this evening's stand-out tie between PSG and Chelsea, we spoke with @1970_PSG who runs 1970psg.com and @ChelseaStats who runs thechels.co.uk to find out their views on the game, and help UFL users out with some top tips!

 #### Are you happy with how your season has gone so far?